 Best Budget Basketball Shoes for Power Forwards

-The Nike LeBron Witness 6 is also a great budget option.
-You get all that cushion, that great traction, and that beefy support for just $100 which is better than most signature models.
+The Nike LeBron Witness 7 is a great budget option.
+You get all that cushion, that great traction, and that beefy support for just a bit over $100 which is better than most signature models.
 Extra points for the great colorways that are available.
 Read the full review.
-Price: $100
+Price: $115

 Best Outdoor Basketball Shoes for Power Forwards